2 stack layout

 In the example, we use layout_title() to insert a title for the entire layout.
 Alternatively, you can add a title to a single plot with ggtitle().

 By setting what = NULL (or alias stack_active()), we remove the active plot.
 This is particularly useful when the active plot is a nested Layout object, as any additions would otherwise be directed to that nested Layout.
-By removing the active plot, you can continue adding components directly to the StackLayout.
-We’ll introduce the nested layout of StackLayout in Chapter 7.
+By removing the active plot, you can continue adding components to the StackLayout.
+We’ll introduce the nested layout of StackLayout in Chapter 8.

 In the next chapter, we will dive into the HeatmapLayout, which can take the StackLayout as input.
 Heatmap layouts offer additional features for aligning observations in both directions.
 Let’s move ahead and explore how heatmaps can be seamlessly integrated into your layout workflows.